NREL/jade/docs/source/tutorial.rst

 each job is compatible with the settings.
 Note that each job will be run on every node simultaneously.

+Refer to :ref:`multi_node_job_strategy` for an example of how to use JADE's multi-node feature.

 Refer to :ref:`model_slurm_config` for a full list of parameters available on NREL's Eagle HPC with SLURM.